FHIBioGroup/fafoom-dev/README.md

 # fafoom-dev
-Continuing development of genetic algorithm for biomolecules in different environments ﻿# Fafoom - Flexible Algorithm For Optimization Of Molecules
+Continuing development of genetic algorithm (GA) for biomolecules in different environments ﻿# Fafoom - Flexible Algorithm For Optimization Of Molecules

 Fafoom is a tool for sampling the conformational space of organic molecules.
 Fafoom is intended to work with FHI-aims (Fritz Haber Institute ab initio molecular simulations package).